-Find a campus map, either online or already printed, to use until you know your way around campus (see the sample college map on page 30).
+Find a campus map, either online or already printed, to use until you know your way around campus (see the sample college map on pages 30-31).
 Many larger schools will have a campus bus service, which may save valuable travel time.
+Attending an early start program can also help you learn your way around campus before the semester begins.